Littlekawayi233/cse15l-lab-reports/lab-report-1-week-1.md

 Part 2
 ![Image](2.png)
-Remotely Connecting:You can go to https://sdacs.ucsd.edu/~icc/index.php to find your student account and follow [TUTORIAL] How to Reset your Password to reset your password.
-Then we need to type $ssh cs15lfa22jj@ieng6.ucsd.edu to connect the remote server.
+Remotely Connecting:You can go to https://sdacs.ucsd.edu/~icc/index.php to find your student account and follow the instructions on the website to reset your password.
+Then we need to type $ssh cs15lfa22jj@ieng6.ucsd.edu(use your own account) to connect the remote server.
 If you are first time connecting to the server, there might be some messages.
 Just say yes to these messages and give your password to connect the server.

 Part 3